-Applied Science Level 1 11ASC

-Entry Criteria: Students are selected for this course by the HOD Science US/AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits US6402 Provide resuscitation 1 1 US6400 Manage first aid in emergency situations 3 2 US6401 Provide first aid 2 1 AS90954 Demonstrate understanding of the effects of astronomical cycles on planet earth 1 4 AS90923 Demonstrate knowledge of basic plant propagation techniques 1 4 US25899 Describe honeybees, beehives, bee stings, bee diseases, and honey harvesting and processing 2 2 AS25158 Demonstrate knowledge of the vegetable production industry 2 5 AS90950 Investigate biological ideas relating to interactions between humans and micro-organisms 1 4

-You will learn: The course is based on practical everyday Science, with topics such as first aid, agriculture, conservation, space science.
+Applied Science Year 11 US/AS No Topic Descriptor Level Internally Assessed Credits Assessments 11ASC US6402 Provide resuscitation 1 1 HOD: Mrs Anna Mortiaux US6400 Manage first aid in emergency situations 3 2 HOD: MITS ANNA MOTUAUX US6401 Provide first aid 2 1 US25899 Describe honeybees, beehives, bee stings, bee diseases, and honey harvesting and processing 2 2 AS25158 Demonstrate knowledge of the vegetable production industry 2 5 Food Science Show knowledge of the science ideas involved in bread and yogurt making.
+Assessments will be Sport Science Show knowledge of the human anatomy and physiology in sporting contexts based on a combinatio Vehicle Science Show knowledge of the science ideas involved in different forms of transport and their respective components of exams, assignment and common tests You will learn: Students will learn th You will learn: Students will learn the science ideas involved in many different everyday activities as well as first aid, beekeeping, and vegetable growing This course does not Where does this course lead?
 This course does not directly lead to any Level 2 Science courses.

-If students wish to continue with Science after this course, they could take either Level 1 Biological Sciences or Level 1 Agricultural Science.
+If students wish to continue with Science after this course, they could take either Year 11 Biological Sciences or Year 11 Agricultural Science.
+Cost: Workbooks \$4 Cost: Workbooks \$40, Education Perfect \$20.